xdaniortega/multisig-example/README.md

 Where:
 - `operation`: Type of operation (`transfer`, `addSigners`, `removeSigners`)
 - `multiSigAddress`: Address of the MultiSig wallet
-- `targetAddress`: Target address (token address for transfer, new signer for add/remove)
+- `targetAddress`: Target address (token address for transfer,ddress of the MultiSig wallet to add/remove)
-- `param2`: Second parameter (recipient for transfer, new threshold for add/remove)
+- `param2`: Second parameter (recipient for transfer, new signer for add/remove)
-- `param3`: Third parameter (amount for transfer, not used for add/remove)
+- `param3`: Third parameter (amount for transfer, new threshold for add/remove)

 Examples:
 ```bash